byte5

 }

-Multilingual support rounds it out: a post is written in German or English and translated into the remaining languages.
+Multilingual support works the same way: a post is written in German or English and translated into the remaining languages.
 If a translation is missing, the page falls back cleanly to the source language and shows a subtle language badge.